 Prior to coming to Concordia, Collier coached defensive backs at Simpson College for the past three seasons.
 Collier also occupied a number of other positions at Simpson College which included, jumping/sprinters coach for both men's and women's track and field teams, Junior Varsity Head Coach and Defensive Coordinator, as well as Simpson Football's equipment manager .
 Before joining the staff at Simpson, Collier coached defensive backs at Cornell College during the 2008 season.
 Prior to Cornell, Collier coached defensive backs at Luther College for two seasons.

 Collier attended Luther College, graduating with a degree in history in 2007.
 He also played football for two seasons with the Norse, splitting time as a wide receiver and running back.
 Collier also spent one season with the Norse men's track and field team.
 Collier is currently working on his Master's degree in Educational Leadership at Concordia.

-Caleb O'Hara begins his first season as the Cardinal's Defensive Graduate Assistant and Assistant Linebackers coach.
+Caleb O'Hara begins his second season as the Cardinal's Defensive Graduate Assistant and Assistant Linebackers coach.

 O'Hara graduated from Wittenberg University with a bachelor of science degree in Education (Middle School Science and Social Studies) in 2013.
 He played two years of collegiate football at Wittenberg at linebacker and spent the past two seasons as a student coach working with the Defensive Line.
 While at Wittenberg the overall record of the program was 40-6, while winning three conference championships and making three Division III playoff appearances, going 3-3 in those games.